Department of Mathematics and Statistics

 Overview

-Mathematics and Statistics courses meet the needs of students with a wide variety of interests.
-The department offers several introductory courses to satisfy the core curriculum requirements, as well as courses that provide students in other disciplines with the mathematical and statistical background that they need for their chosen fields of study.
-Students who major in Mathematics are prepared for careers in business, industry, government, and education, or for further study at the graduate level, in math, computer science, law, or medicine.
+Mathematics and statistics courses meet the needs of students with a wide variety of interests.
+The department offers introductory courses to satisfy the core curriculum requirements and courses that provide students in other disciplines with the mathematical and statistical background that they need for their chosen fields of study.
+Students who major in mathematics are prepared for careers in business, industry, government and education or further study at the graduate level in math, computer science, law or medicine.

 Anneke Bart, Ph.D.